NATIONAL WORKING MOTHERHOOD WEEK

 Thursday — Care Is Infrastructure: Shared Responsibility at Home and Work

-Support for mothers from home: Spouses, dads, partners, and systemic expectations.
+Support for mothers from home: Spouses, dads, partners, childcare, household logistics and systemic support.

 Friday — What Changes Now